IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 {: #bluemix_ic_exec}

 Execute a command within a container.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/exec/" target="_blank">exec</a> command in the Docker help.
+For more information, see the [exec](https://docs.docker.com/reference/commandline/exec/){: new_window} command in the Docker help.

 ```
 bluemix ic exec [-d|--detach] [-it] [-u USER|--user USER] CONTAINER [CMD]